Travel nurses are an elite group. They’re willing to leave their homes, friends, and often families behind for a unique, on-the-road lifestyle.

 Salary

-According to the 2023 NSI (Nursing Solutions, Inc.) National Health Care Retention & RN Staffing Report, travel nurses make an average hourly rate of $127 an hour and in some cases may receive as much as $175 an hour.
+According to the 2024 NSI (Nursing Solutions, Inc.) National Health Care Retention & RN Staffing Report, travel nurses make an average hourly rate of $102 and, in some cases, may receive as much as $160.

 #2: Intensive Care Travel Nurses Earn the Highest Wage

-According to Indeed.com, here are the top nine highest-paying travel nursing specialties:
+According to ZipRecruiter, here are the top six highest-paying travel nursing specialties:

-#3: Travel Nurses Earn the Most Money in Hawaii
+#3: Two Hot Spots Nurses Can Earn the Most Money Are Hawaii and California

-Currently, the state where travel nurses have the highest earning potential is Hawaii.
-According to Zippia, a travel nurse visiting the Aloha state makes an average salary of $124,372 a year.
+Currently, the states where travel nurses have the highest earning potential are Hawaii and California.
+According to Indeed, a travel nurse visiting the Aloha state makes an average salary of $113,254 a year, and travel nurses working in the Golden State can earn an average of $133,505 annually.

-#4: Travel Nurses Earn the Least Money in Iowa
+#4: Travel Nurses Earn the Least Money in Arkansas

-According to the same source, in general, travel nurses in Iowa make the lowest salaries coming in at an average of around $64,000 per year.
+According to the same source, travel nurses in Arkansas generally make the lowest salaries, at an average of around $97,000 per year.

 Gender